guguji666666/GJS-MDC-Tips/Recommendation investigation/Virtual machine scale sets should be configured securely.md

 3. In the properties window that appears, select the "Yes (default)" option. <br>
 4. Click on "Apply" and then "OK" to save the changes. <br>

-Ensure 'Windows Firewall: Domain: Settings: Apply local connection security rules' is set to 'Yes (default)'
+Ensure 'Windows Firewall: Domain: Settings: Apply local connection security rules' is set to 'Yes (default)' <br>
 1. Local GPO path: `Computer Configuration -> Windows Settings -> Security Settings -> Windows Firewall with Advanced Security -> Windows Firewall with Advanced Security - Local Group Policy Object` <br>
 2. Look for "Windows Firewall: Domain: Settings: Apply local connection security rules" and double-click on it. <br>
 3. In the properties window that appears, select the "Yes (default)" option. <br>